MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 *Start by -* Developing an understanding about what you need your intranet to accomplish and start organizing content assets and requirements.
 Organize depending on the needs of the business - by region, department, or function.

-*You’ll know you’re done when -* Business owners and end-users confirm they can find and have access to the content that makes their jobs more productive.
+*You'll know you're done when -* Business owners and end-users confirm they can find and have access to the content that makes their jobs more productive.

 #### Brand your intranet

 Branding is an important part of your intranet.
-With SharePoint, you can [add branding your SharePoint site](https://docs.microsoft.com/sharepoint/branding-sharepoint-online-sites-modern-experience), and also [customize the Office 365 theme for your organization](https://docs.microsoft.com/office365/admin/setup/customize-your-organization-theme).
+With SharePoint, you can [add branding your SharePoint site](https://docs.microsoft.com/sharepoint/branding-sharepoint-online-sites-modern-experience), and also [customize the Microsoft 365 theme for your organization](https://docs.microsoft.com/microsoft365/admin/setup/customize-your-organization-theme).

 *Start by -* Answering - Do you need a consistent brand across all sites or will different divisions, departments, or groups in your organization have their own?
 Then, collect approved brand assets like brand colors, logos, and images depending on your company's branding requirements.

-*You’ll know you’re done when -* You've determined the end-to-end look of the intranet from the home page to hub sites and individual sites.
+*You'll know you're done when -* You've determined the end-to-end look of the intranet from the home page to hub sites and individual sites.

 ## [IT pros and Admins](#it-pros-and-admins)